cdl-geneseo/geneseo-dictionary/N/Naked-Lap.md

 # Naked Lap

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Naked Lap

 Created by  Unknown User (ajm3), last modified on Nov 15, 2010

 (n.)
 An act of humiliation after a game of beer pong during which the losing team did not make a single cup.
 Refers to running around the house, apartment, etc. nude. &quot;You didn't make any cups, time for a naked lap!&quot; Source: Dictionary of Geneseo English.
 Fall 2010.
 A. Moak.
 N-R.